stitchdata/docs/_connect-files/api/documentation/api-quick-start.md

       This function will send the user to Stitch, where they will be prompted to sign into their Stitch account and grant access to HubSpot.

-      After the user grants access, Stitch will automatically prompt the user to complete the remaining steps to configure the source, including selecting table and field selection.
+      After the user grants access, Stitch will automatically prompt the user to complete the remaining steps to configure the source, including selecting table and field for replication.

 ---